WOMEN’S RED TENT

 12noon – 6pm

 The Flow of the Day…..

-12noon-3:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing by Therese.
+12noon-3:30pm The Red Tent ‘Lounge’–soak in our outdoor hot tub and afterwards get swaddle-wrapped in the Red Tent, enjoying the delicious experience of dozing off, ending with a body-blessing.
+Short massages will be available from Anita as well.
 This is also an opportunity to hang out, walk the land, chat with other women.
 A light lunch will be provided.

 5:30-6:30pm: Potluck dinner for anyone who wants to stay…….